lupyuen/lupyuen.github.io/src/wifi.md

 1. Start the __WiFi Firmware Task__ that will control the BL602 WiFi Firmware

-1. Start the __WiFi Manager Task__ that will manage WiFi Connections
+1. Start the __WiFi Manager Task__ that will manage the WiFi Connection State

 1. Connect to a __WiFi Access Point__